Updated: Nov 22, 2021

 But how those astounded artillery men - those of them who could run at all - did scamper out of there.
 Like Mark Twain's dog, they may be running yet.
 At least, it is certain that no attempt was ever made to reorganize that battery - it was literally wiped out then and there."

 Interesting enough, there are even more details about the battery on Civil War Talk as well as a blog entitled Civil War Journey, both I wished I had come across before writing my first post on the 13th as it would have made for a more complete post.
-In taking the various sources in total, I am of the belief that the 13th's performance was not cowardly, but one of poor positioning, little training, and being under fire while still deploying the guns.
-Some men went on to serve the one surviving piece, which indicates that the men were not cowards, but victims of other circumstances.
+In taking the various sources in total, I am of the belief that the 13th's performance was not cowardly, but one of poor positioning, little training, and being under fire while still in the act pf deploying their guns.
+Some men went on to serve the one surviving piece later on April 6th, which indicates that the men were not cowards, but victims of other circumstances.

 Born in Connecticut, Curtis Buck was a member of Battery B, First Michigan Light Artillery.
 Captured at Shiloh, he would later be paroled and promoted to corporal, then sergeant.
 Wounded at Bentonville, after the war he would be a member of two GAR posts in Michigan, serve as a judge, and also serve as president of the Michigan Shiloh Monument Commission.
 He is buried at Riverside Cemetery in Ironwood, Michigan.